Garudan (2023 film): Plot

 A college student named Theresa Philip is sexually assaulted, and DCP Harish Madhav is assigned to investigate the case.
 Salam Kyperi sees the culprit and gives information about him to the police.
 The police find Sudev V. Rajan, a Hyderabad-based IT professional, whose DNA sample matches the rapist.
 Through him, Harish learns of Nishanth Kumar, a college professor.
 Salam identifies Nishanth, and Harish collects evidence to arrest him.
-Following the laboratory result, police arrest Nishanth and proceeds him before court.
+Following the laboratory result, police arrest Nishanth and produces him before the court.
 Advocate Thomas Iype, Harish's friend, appears for the prosecution and proves that Nishanth is guilty.
 The court sentences Nishanth to life imprisonment.

-Seven years later, Theresa remains in a coma state, and her father, Colonel Philip George, suffers from Alzheimer's.
+Seven years later, Theresa remains in a coma state, and her father, Colonel Philip George, is suffering from Alzheimer's.
 Harish gets a punishment transfer to the Kerala Armed Police battalion right before his retirement.
 Nishanth meets his wife Haritha, and daughter after being released from jail, but Haritha avoids him.
 Harish plans to use his retirement funds for his son Vijay's education and decides to live a peaceful life with his wife Sreedevi.
 He gives a statement against Minister Mathew in a dollar smuggling case.

-During Harish's retirement day as the Deputy Commandant, Nishanth files a retrial petition at the Kerala High Court to reopen the case, which the court decides to consider.
+During Harish's retirement day as the Deputy Commandant, Nishanth files a retrial petition at the Kerala High Court to reopen his case, which the court decides to consider.
 On Iype's request, Harish steps in to face Nishanth.
 Harish and Iype visit Salam's wife and tell her the importance of Salam appearing in court.
-In court, Iype represents the state, and Nishanth, having earned an LL.B. during his sentence, opts to defend himself.
+In court, Iype represents the state, and Nishanth, having earned an LL.B. degree during his time in the prison, opts to defend himself.

 Nishanth proves Salam is a chronic alcoholic, and the DNA report submitted by the laboratory director is untrustworthy.
 He requests the judge that he be allowed to practice as an advocate and to temporarily suspend his conviction.
 During the witness examination, Murugan, a burglar, takes responsibility for assaulting Theresa.
 Nishanth is proven not guilty, and upon his demand, the judge orders the investigating officer to give ₹70 lakhs as compensation for defamation.

 Harish suffers humiliation and sends his family to Palakkad.
-Nishanth decides to continue as an advocate and starts a new life with his family, who reconciled with after his innocence gets proved.
-Though Iype thinks they made a mistake, Harish believes he hasn't.
-He finds his house in a damaged condition and finds Drake, his pet dog, being killed.
+Nishanth decides to continue as an advocate and starts a new life with his family, who he reconciled with after his innocence gets proven.
+Though Iype thinks they made a mistake, Harish strongly believes he hasn't.
+He finds his house in a damaged condition and finds Drake, his pet dog, killed.
 Nishanth becomes a suspect, and Harish creates a scene at his house.
 Harish learns that it was Mathew and his goons who were behind damaging his house and killing Drake.